-CamCleaner - a range of patented air purifiers with the most efficient HEPA filters on the market.
-They are designed to work as a supplement to existing ventilation system and give reduced energy costs, more efficient production and a healthier work environment with less dust and fewer harmful particles
+The new site is dedicated to the CamCleaner which is a range of patented air cleaners with the most efficient HEPA filters on the market.
+They are designed to work as a supplement to existing ventilation systems or as a stand-alone air cleaner where no HVAC systems are in place.
+They deliver reduced energy costs, more efficient production and a healthier work environment with less dust and fewer harmful particles.